 The Special Support Grant replaces the Maintenance Grant for certain groups of students entering higher education on or after academic year 2006/2007.
 If you get the Special Support Grant, it won’t affect how much you can get through the Student Loan for Maintenance - and it won’t be counted as income when working out if you’re entitled to income-related benefits or tax credits.
-You’ll qualify for the Special Support Grant if you belong to one of the groups of people classed as ‘vulnerable’ by the Department for Social Development Students who are likely to qualify include:
+You are likely to qualify for the Special Support Grant if you are a:

 - other student parents if they have a partner who is also a student

-But there are other students who may be eligible for the Special Support Grant.
-You don’t necessarily have to receive - or even have applied for - benefits.
-Contact your local Student Finance NI office if you’re not sure which grant to apply for.)
+There are other students who may be eligible for the Special Support Grant.
+You don’t necessarily have to receive benefits.
+Contact your local Student Finance NI office if you’re not sure which grant to apply for.

 How to apply

 You apply for both types of grant through the main student finance application.
 It’s best to apply before your course starts, but you can still apply up to nine months from the start of the academic year.

 The Maintenance Grant and the Special Support Grant will be paid into your bank account by Student Finance NI at the start of each term at the same time as any Student Loan for Maintenance.

 If your circumstances change, for example, such as changes to your household income, you must tell your local Student Finance Northern Ireland office.

 Higher education survey

 To ensure you find the information you need about higher education, please take a few minutes to complete this short survey.